-A minimum of 6 courses (at least two of which are at the 300-level or above) to include the following core and pathway requirement:
+A minimum of 6 courses (at least two of which are at the 300-level or above) to include the following:

 - 1. ENST 100: Environment and Society - 2.
 ENST 230: Earth Systems Science or ENST 120: Ecology and Environmental Problems - 3.
 ENST 397: Internship or ENST 480: Senior Seminar: Creating a Sustainable Society, taken in the junior or senior year. - 4.
-Three additional courses from the list of Environmental Studies courses listed under the General major below.
+Three additional courses from the list of Environmental Studies courses listed under the Environmental Studies Electives List below, as well as: ENST 200: Introduction to Geographic Information Systems.